jmcoholich/jmcoholich.github.io/content/publication/hrl_optim/index.md

 ---
-title: 'Learning High-Value Footstep Placements for Quadruped Robots'
+title: 'Hierarchical Reinforcement Learning and Value Optimization for Challenging Quadruped Locomotion'
-draft: True

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - Jeremiah M Coholich
+  - Muhammad Ali Murtaza
+  - Seth Hutchinson
   - Zsolt Kira

 # # Author notes (optional)